Pepe Reina: 2005–06 season

 Reina was signed by Liverpool from Villarreal in July 2005, with manager Rafael Benítez hailing him as "the best goalkeeper in Spain".
 Reina made his Liverpool debut against Total Network Solutions, now known as The New Saints, in the first qualifying round for the 2005–06 UEFA Champions League.

-For the 2005–06 season, Reina took over as Liverpool's first-choice goalkeeper, relegating 2005 UEFA Champions League Final hero Jerzy Dudek to the bench.
+For the 2005–06 season, Reina took over as Liverpool's first-choice goalkeeper, relegating 2005 UEFA Champions League final hero Jerzy Dudek to the bench.
 At the start of the season on 17 August 2005, Reina made his international debut for Spain in a friendly against Uruguay.
 Spain won 2–0.

 The season turned out to be successful for Liverpool as they improved upon the previous year's league placing and won the FA Cup.
 It was also a huge success personally for Reina as he made Liverpool records.
 On 3 December 2005, Reina kept his sixth consecutive clean sheet against Wigan Athletic in the Premier League, to break the Liverpool club record for successive clean sheets in the Premier League.
-He surpassed David James' record of five games, from the 1996–97 season.
+He surpassed David James's record of five games, from the 1996–97 season.
 Reina's run ended at eight league games, when James Beattie scored for Everton in Liverpool's 3–1 Merseyside derby win on 28 December 2005.
 Reina also broke Liverpool's clean sheet record in all competitions, with 11 between October and December 2005.
 Mineiro, of São Paulo, finally scored past him on 18 December 2005, during the 2005 FIFA Club World Cup final.

 On 5 February 2006, in a Premier League match against Chelsea, Reina, having made a challenge on Eiður Guðjohnsen moments earlier, was sent off for violent conduct against Arjen Robben.
 Robben, who fell to the ground, was described as "going down like he'd been sledgehammered" by pundit Alan Hansen.
 Liverpool lost the match 2–0 and Reina was given a three-match suspension.
 On 16 April 2006, Reina celebrated his 50th appearance for Liverpool by keeping a clean sheet against Blackburn Rovers.
 As a result, he holds a Liverpool record for the fewest goals conceded by a goalkeeper in his first 50 matches.
 The previous record was set by Ray Clemence in 1970–71, when he conceded 32 goals.
 Reina conceded just 29.
 In May 2006, Reina was awarded the Premier League's Golden Glove award for keeping 20 clean sheets in the 2005–06 season.

-In the final domestic match of the season – the 2006 FA Cup Final on 13 May 2006 – Reina made a number of errors to allow West Ham United to lead 3–2.
+In the final domestic match of the season – the 2006 FA Cup final on 13 May 2006 – Reina made a number of errors to allow West Ham United to lead 3–2.
 Steven Gerrard took the match to extra time with a late equaliser.
 The match ended 3–3 and went to penalties, where Reina saved three out of four penalties to gain the cup win.